 Reporting a sexual assault

 Deciding to report sexual assault can be a difficult and personal decision.
 Georgetown Law students have several options for reporting sexual assault on-campus and off-campus.
-Talking with the Sexual Assault and Relationship Violence Liaison, Nicole Sandoz, is completely confidential and does not obligate you to pursue any other reporting mechanisms.
+Talking with a member of the Sexual Assault, Relationship Violence & Stalking Services (SARP) team is completely confidential and does not obligate you to pursue any other reporting mechanisms.

 Common Emotions resulting from Sexual Assault